Sensory-Friendly Masses at SJV

-Who can benefit from a
+Who can benefit from a Sensory Mass?

 A sensory-friendly Mass creates a calm, gentle environment that helps individuals with Autism feel welcome and able to participate in worship.
 Parishioners can show Christ’s love by offering patience, understanding, and warm hospitality.